A Novel by Nicola Trwst

 And this guy was the champ.
 Hit harder than her ex on a good day.

 More tears that had no place to go welled beneath the lids.
-That anxious feeling was growing in her belly again.
-She had to get out of here.
+Was that footsteps?
+Was it her imagination?
+She was breathing too fast.
+She needed to calm down and get out of here.
+Fast.
 She pushed up with her hands, but lightning bolts of pain shot through her chest.
 Oh, hell.

 That wasn’t going to work.
 Hurt too bad.
 She’d have to roll over and crawl.
 It was the only way.

 “God, I’m done with men.
 Done, I said.”
-Her voice sounded strange, lower.
+Her voice sounded strange, garbled.
 She rolled over and pushed up to her hands and knees.
 “I know I said that just a few weeks ago, but this time I mean it.
-Lord, if you can just see fit to get me home I will never so much as look at another man.”
+Lord, if you can see fit to get me home, I will never so much as look at another man.”

-She swung her head towards the sound of the voice.
-Her eyes were still glued shut.
-Her arms started to tremble, risking to give out.
+She swung her head toward the sound, her eyelids still glued shut.
+Her trembling arms risked giving out.
 She hunched back, rested on her knees.

 “Thought you could help me relax, but you let me down, Sweetheart.”

 Her lower body still throbbed.
 He’d torn her up down there.
 “I done what I could.
-Please, don’t hit me.”
+Please, don’t hit me again.”

 “No, you didn’t.
 You kept passing out.
 And I’m still in need.”

-“Okay, okay, well…” It’d hurt worse, but she couldn’t let him hit her no more.
+“Okay, okay, well…” It’d hurt worse, but she couldn’t take another fist.
 “I can do it better.
 Let’s try again.
 Just don’t hit me.”

 The kick caught her between her ribs and her stomach.
 She was flying, weightless.
 And for an instant, pain free.
 Then, thunk.
 She crashed.